Physics and astronomy alumni

 Our alumni have gone on to a great variety of careers in science, technology and teaching.
 Many hold prestigious positions at universities, national laboratories and observatories, and in industry.

 Shaun Alsum ('13) is a Physics graduate student at the University of Wisconsin at Madison.

 Tim Atallah ('11) is a graduate student in physical chemistry at the University of Texas at Austin.

 Lane (formerly Jennafer) Banister ('10) is getting a masters in Education at Drexel University.
 He is currently teaching high school physics at the Science Leadership Academy in Philadelphia.
 Lane remarks that his masters work in Education has given him a lot of appreciation for the excellent educational philosophy of our Physics department.

 Rachel Boerner ('11) is a graduate student in medical physics at East Carolina University.

 Kyle Bussis ('13) is at MSU, Wayne State University's school of medicine

-Nathan Danks ('11) is employed by the state of Michigan as a radiological safety officer.
+Nathan Danks ('11) is employed by Intertek in Grand Rapids, Michigan as an engineer.